The OCN Blog

 For others, that recognition was stressful.
 “Being called a hero paints you into a corner,” said Patty Barfield, an assistant professor at the Oregon Health & Science University School of Nursing on the Eastern Oregon University campus.
 “You cannot have a bad day.
 You cannot fail.
 But nurses are human.
 At the height of the pandemic, one nurse told me, ‘Don’t call me a hero.
 Give me some help: boots on the ground.’”

-“I think initially nurses received more recognition, but this died down after the first year, and rather than recognition they are often caught in the emotional crossfire of the politics of the pandemic, as well as misinformation,” Gentry said.
+“I think nurses initially received more recognition, but this died down after the first year, and rather than recognition, they are often caught in the emotional crossfire of the politics of the pandemic, as well as misinformation,” Gentry said.

 “As restrictions begin to lift, it might be easy to forget the tremendous service nurses and other healthcare providers have done to keep our communities healthy,” she said.